JohnnyDevNull/jp-wow-api/README.md

 This means not, that this package is restricted from blizzard, but be careful with their rights to avoid any misunderstoods.

 Notice that blizzard have a request limit in their api.
-If you need a higher limit you have to register your application here: [dev.battle.net](https://dev.battle.net/) and offer an authoriziation key.
+If you need a higher limit you have to register your application here: [dev.battle.net](https://dev.battle.net/) and order an authoriziation key.

 ### Features